sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 ## Overview

+Logistics and human-y stuff

-✔ CREATE A SELF-CARE PLAN
+* ✔ CREATE A SELF-CARE PLAN
-✔ CREATE AN INCIDENT LOG
+* ✔ CREATE AN INCIDENT LOG

+Techy stuff *immediately*

-✔ CHANGE YOUR EXISTING PASSWORDS
+* ✔ CHANGE YOUR EXISTING PASSWORDS
-✔ TURN ON 2-FACTOR AUTHENTICATION (2FA) for all your accounts.
+* ✔ TURN ON 2-FACTOR AUTHENTICATION (2FA) for all your accounts.

+Techy stuff day #2

-✔ FIND OUT WHAT INFORMATION TROLLS CAN FIND OUT ABOUT YOU.
+* ✔ FIND OUT WHAT INFORMATION TROLLS CAN FIND OUT ABOUT YOU.
-✔ CALL YOUR CREDIT CARDS, CELL PHONE PROVIDER, UTILITIES, AND BANK AND LET THEM KNOW YOU ARE A TARGET.
+* ✔ CALL YOUR CREDIT CARDS, CELL PHONE PROVIDER, UTILITIES, AND BANK AND LET THEM KNOW YOU ARE A TARGET.
-✔ INSTALL A VIRTUAL PRIVATE NETWORK (VPN)
+* ✔ INSTALL A VIRTUAL PRIVATE NETWORK (VPN)
-✔ USE THE TOR BROWSER.
+* ✔ USE THE TOR BROWSER.
-✔ INSTALL SIGNAL.
+* ✔ INSTALL SIGNAL.

+Techy stuff days 3 & 4+

-✔ WEAN YOURSELF OFF G-MAIL AND BEGIN USING ENCRYPTED E-MAIL.
+* ✔ WEAN YOURSELF OFF G-MAIL AND BEGIN USING ENCRYPTED E-MAIL.
-✔ FOR SECURE GROUP CONVERSATIONS USE TALKY.IO OR ZOOM.
+* ✔ FOR SECURE GROUP CONVERSATIONS USE TALKY.IO OR ZOOM.
-✔ CHANGE YOUR PRIVACY SETTINGS ON YOUR SOCIAL NETWORKS.
+* ✔ CHANGE YOUR PRIVACY SETTINGS ON YOUR SOCIAL NETWORKS.
-✔ KILL ALL ORPHAN ACCOUNTS.
+* ✔ KILL ALL ORPHAN ACCOUNTS.
-✔ USE ALIASES WHEN SIGNING PETITIONS OR SIGN-IN SHEETS FOR MEETINGS.
+* ✔ USE ALIASES WHEN SIGNING PETITIONS OR SIGN-IN SHEETS FOR MEETINGS.
-✔ FINALLY SECURE AND BACK UP YOUR HARDWARE.
+* ✔ FINALLY SECURE AND BACK UP YOUR HARDWARE.

+Final little note -- Actually, install [Signal](signal.org) immediately.
+Like right now while you're reading this.

+* It's incredibly easy and quick.
+Literally takes 2 minutes to install and set up.
+* It's very effective.
+* Everybody should be using it all the time.
+* Install Signal! & use it :)

 ## Details